flea2003/TrackAnomalyDetection/README.md

 - [frontend](frontend/README.md)
 - [simulator](simulator/README.md)

-Additionally, there is a [stress-simulator](stress-simulator) Java project that acts as a manually-runnable test for the backend.
+Additionally, there is a [stress-tester](stress-tester) Java project that acts as a manually-runnable test for the backend.
 Starting it is as simple as running the
 Gradle project.
 It is technically for internal usage only.

 ### Building the project